Economist Intelligence Unit

-The Economist Intelligence Unit (EIU) is the research and analysis division of the Economist Group, providing forecasting and advisory services through research and analysis, such as monthly country reports, five-year country economic forecasts, country risk service reports, and industry reports.
+The Economist Intelligence Unit (EIU) is the research and analysis division of the British media company The Economist Group, providing forecasting and advisory services through research and analysis, such as monthly country reports, five-year country economic forecasts, country risk service reports, and industry reports.
 The EIU provides country, industry, and management analysis worldwide and incorporates the former Business International Corporation, a UK company acquired by its parent company in 1986.
-The EIU has its main offices in four cities—London, NYC, Hong Kong and Dubai.
+The EIU has its main offices in four cities—London, New York, Hong Kong and Dubai.

 The Managing Director of the EIU is Leon Calvert, who was appointed in April 2025.
 The former MD was Robin Bew, formerly the Editorial Director and Chief Economist.

 Acquisitions

 Bazian

 In December 2012, the Economist Intelligence Unit acquired Bazian, which specialises in the analysis and supply of clinical evidence on health services, treatment, and health technologies to assess clinical effectiveness and value for money.
 Headquartered in London, Bazian was founded by Vivek Muthu and Anna Donald in 1999.